edgedb/edgedb/docs/guides/tutorials/rest_apis_with_fastapi.rst

 helpful folks, all passionate about being part of the next generation of databases.

-If you like what you see and want to dive deeper into EdgeDB and what it can do, check out our `Easy EdgeDB book </easy-edgedb>`_.
-In it, you'll get to learn more about EdgeDB as we build an imaginary role-playing game based on Bram Stoker's Dracula.
+If you like what you see and want to dive deeper into Gel and what it can do, check out our `Easy Gel book </easy-edgedb>`_.
+In it, you'll get to learn more about Gel as we build an imaginary role-playing game based on Bram Stoker's Dracula.